Travelling with medications

 Whether you’re a seasoned Snowbird or someone new to travel, medications and travel plans need careful attention.
-To ensure you avoid hassles and delays at customs or for simple peace of mind, read the following tips to get the most out of your trip.
+To avoid hassles and delays at customs or simply for peace of mind, the following tips will help you get the most out of your trip.

 If you have an illness that will require that you use injectable drugs while you travel, ensure that your doctor provides you with a note authorizing you to travel with needles and specifying why they’re necessary.